Chapter 12 : Everybody Seems So Happy

 - Jack, The Pumpkin King (The Nightmare Before Christmas)

-"I hope you don’t get fat over holidays," Stephen told me as he climbed into the horseless carriage; he was going home for Christmas, while the Marauders and I remained.
-Not to mention Lily Evans.
+"I hope you don’t balloon up over holidays," Stephen told me as he climbed into the horseless carriage; he was going home for Christmas, while the Marauders and I remained.
+To my great dismay, Lily Evans would remain as well.
 "Goodness knows you’re going to eat all the chocolate in the castle."

 I scoffed.
 "You say that as if I don’t already."
 Laughing I shut the door to his carriage and waved him off.
 I was glad that I had learnt his name; he turned out to be a great mate.